aastha01chauhan/Mentro-Community-Blog/_posts/SieveOfEratosthenes.md

 ## Introduction
-t is easy to find if some number (say N) is prime or not — you simply need to check if at least one number from numbers lower or equal sqrt(n) is divisor of N. This can be achieved by simple code:
+It is easy to find if some number (say N) is prime or not — you simply need to check if at least one number from numbers lower or equal sqrt(n) is divisor of N. This can be achieved by simple code:

 boolean isPrime( int n ) {
     if ( n == 1 ) return false; // by definition, 1 is not prime number